slowcoders/storm/storm/README.md

 For now, Storm is implemented on top of JDBC layer and it uses SQLite but new implementation with other databases can be provided in later updates.

-Details on how to use Storm is explained in the tutorial below [Go to tutorial](/tutorial/TUTORIAL.md)
+Details on how to use Storm are explained in the tutorial [Go to tutorial](/tutorial/TUTORIAL.md)